What is HTML?

 Which browsers support HTML5?

-The latest versions of all the biggest browsers out there – like Internet Explorer, Google Chrome, Apple Safari, Mozilla Firefox, and Opera – support most HTML5 features, but not all of them.
+Most of these support HTML5 features, but not all of them.
 Opera and Google Chrome are currently the most compatible with HTML5, with Safari and Firefox coming next.
 Although Internet Explorer is considered the least compatible, it does partially or fully support most features of HTML5.

 If you’re building websites with HTML5, you’ll find the perfect environment at Fasthosts.
 Whether you go for Web Hosting, a Dedicated Server or one of our highly flexible cloud servers, we give you everything you need to create cutting-edge online projects.